-Threat Assessment (Stage 1 VTRA): Is the process of determining if a threat-maker actually poses a risk to the target or targets they have threatened.
+- Threat Assessment (Micro Assessment): Previously referred to as a Stage 1 VTRA, this process determines if a threat-maker actually poses a risk to the target(s) they have threatened.
 Partners are engaged to rapidly gather data about the situation and identify the level of risk around a specific incident.
-Intervention plan is typically focused on the interventions required in the immediate environment where the threats occurred.

-Risk Assessment (Stage 2 VTRA): Is the process of determining if an individual may pose a further risk to a known or unknown target or targets in an unknown period of time.
-Partners are engaged to gather more specific information and data around the threat and develop a multi disciplinary plan to intervene and address risk enhancers present in the student's life.
+The intervention plan typically focuses on the interventions required in the immediate environment where the threats occurred. - Risk Assessment (Macro Assessment): Previously referred to as a Stage 2 VTRA, this process determines if an individual may pose a further risk to a known or unknown target(s) in an unknown period of time.
+Partners are engaged to gather more specific information and data around the threat and develop a multi-disciplinary plan to intervene and address risk enhancers present in the student's life.

-Not all Stage 1 Threat Assessments result in a Stage 2: Several cases are resolved at Stage 1 when:
+Not all Micro VTRAs result in Macro VTRAs: Several cases are resolved at the Micro stage when:

-- the incident proves to either be a moment in time, bad judgment call by the threat maker that is low risk, - information resulted in the activation of Stage 1 proves to be unsubstantiated, or - as in most of our cases, adequate interventions are able to be put into place under the direction of team that addresses the needs of the threat maker and target.
+- The incident proves to either be a momentary lapse in judgment by the threat-maker that is low risk. - Information that led to the activation of the VTRA proves to be unsubstantiated. - In most cases, adequate interventions are put in place under the team's direction, addressing the needs of both the threat-maker and target.